Oounce/classical-quantum-mnist/README.md

 ## Research results

-- The classical classifier showed an accuracy of 97% after six training epochs
+- The classical classifier showed an accuracy of 96% after six training epochs
-- The quantum classifier showed an accuracy of 93% after three (because quantum simulating is too long) training epochs
+- The quantum classifier showed an accuracy of 95% after six training epochs
-- The true and recovered from different number of measurements images using classical neural network (from top to bottom - (1) true, (2) 1024, (3) 64, (4) 1):
+- The target and recovered from different number of measurements images using classical neural network (from top to bottom - (1) true, (2) 1024, (3) 64, (4) 1):

 <p align="center"><img src="for_readme/cl_res.png" width="600" align="center"></p>

-- The true and recovered images using quantum neural network with different number of layers (from top to bottom - (1) true, (2) 10, (3) 20, (4) 30):
+- The target and recovered images using quantum neural network with different number of layers (from top to bottom - (1) true, (2) 10, (3) 20, (4) 30):

 <p align="center"><img src="for_readme/q_res.png" width="300" align="center"></p>

-**Here you can find the more detailed results of the research:** [SOON]
+**Here you can find the more detailed results of the research:** https://arxiv.org/abs/2407.12506